Pinafore/qb/README.md

 you use more intermediate targets from `qanta/pipline.py`

 0. Start the spark cluster by navigating into `$SPARK_HOME` and running `sbin/start-all.sh`
-1. Start the Luigi daemon: `luigid --background --address 0.0.0.0`
+1. Start the Luigi daemon: `luigid --background`
 2. Before you can run any of the features, you need to build the guess database: `luigi --module qanta.pipeline CreateGuesses --workers 30` (change 30 to number of concurrent tasks to run at a time).
 You can skip ahead to next step if you want (it will also create the guesses, but seeing the guesses will ensure that the deep guesser worked as expected).
 3. Run the pipeline: `luigi --module qanta.pipeline AllSummaries --workers 30`
 4. Observe pipeline progress at [http://hostname:8082](http://hostname:8082)